Harmonica-Men/AstroShop/Agile.md

 **As a shopper:**
 - I want to manage my profile, including my shipping address, payment methods, and personal information.
 - I want to view my order history, including order details, status, and tracking information for shipped items.
-- I want to save products to my wishlist for future reference.
 - I want to manage my subscriptions for newsletters, deals, and promotional updates.

 ### Ease of Use and Accessibility